 This was my first time partying for an extended period in Washington, DC.
 I came right off the jumbo jet from Bermuda into a fete.
 I yet to sleep.
 Anyhow.. let’s get into it.

-Hookie Life is a promotion group based in Washington, DC that decided to bring back some semblance of “carnival” to the DMV since the road was moved to Baltimore.
+Hookie Life is a promotion group based in Washington, DC that decided to bring back some semblance of “carnival” to the DMV area since the carnival parade was moved to Baltimore.

 A few artists stopped through, i was too busy wining and drinking to pay attention, but the fete was vibes!!
 Come through next year!